abheeg06/hotzone_v1/README.md

 `python -m pipenv install django~=3.1.2`
 `python -m pipenv shell`
 You should launched a subshell in virtual environment

+If you are testing on a new temporary folder, you may also need to execute:
+`pipenv install requests`

 To run the server, execute the following commands in the subshell:
 `cd project`
 `python manage.py runserver`